 Jump to topic

-The curriculum for the Interdisciplinary Addiction Medicine Fellowship at Penn State Children’s Hospital is designed to be a one-year program, but there is an option to continue for a second-year for those candidates who wish to pursue an academic career and are interested in doing addiction related research.
+The Interdisciplinary Addiction Medicine Fellowship at Penn State Health Milton S. Hershey Medical Center is designed to be a one-year program, with an option to continue for a second year for those candidates who wish to pursue an academic career and are interested in doing addiction-related research.

-The fellowship is open to all candidates who are board certified/eligible in a primary medical specialty that includes:
+The fellowship is open to all candidates who are board-certified or board-eligible in a primary medical specialty of: